 While challenging, it’s also one of the most important.
 It’s the section that most of your restaurant staff will skip ahead to.

-What should you include in your pay and benefits section?
+What to include in your pay and benefits section

 - Your policy on declaring tips (US source/Canada source)